 Before attempting to connect to the campus Wi-Fi, you should follow best practices.

-- Have the latest Operating system patches and device drivers installed.
+- Have the latest operating system patches and device drivers installed.

 - Remove excessive Wi-Fi hotspot profiles from your device.

 - Avoid free “hotspot” Wi-Fi.
-They are often not secure and can subject your device to intrusion/infection and Identity theft.
+They are often not secure and can subject your device to intrusion/infection and identity theft.

-Student Village Wireless Access Instructions
+Student Village Wireless Support